 (d) ICF-level services provided to a developmentally disabled person admitted after September 15, 1986, to an ICF facility other than to a facility certified under s.
-DHS 105.12 as an intermediate care facility for individuals with intellectual disabilities unless the provisions of s.
+DHS 105.12 as an intermediate care facility for the mentally retarded unless the provisions of s.
 DHS 132.51 (2) (d) 1. have been waived for that person; and